billster45/r-guides-and-galleries/README.md

 is your text, code and visualisations lose your audience.
 Or even worse, you accidentally mislead them.

-:two::one: **Explain clearly.
+:two::zero: **Explain clearly.
 Democratise:** A clear plain style in your writing, code and visualisations aimed at the widest audience possible doesn’t have to be dumbed down or over simplified.
 You can still present technical topics.
 For example, here I have tried to explain [key Natural Language Processing techniques](https://github.com/billster45/NLP-Intuition/blob/master/README.md) in R while assuming no prior knowledge.
 Try not to be a gatekeeper of your growing R knowledge and skills.
 Share, explain and democratise what